The biggest fundraising time of the year for most nonprofits inexorably approaches.

 Make sure it’s big, bold and easy to find.
 This may seem obvious, but many nonprofits blow this opportunity to drive more philanthropic giving.
 You may think it’s unseemly to call too much attention to it.
 Well… it’s a lot more unseemly to let people who rely on you down because you failed to raise the money needed to fulfill your mission.

 - Put it at the top so it stands out.
 Ideally, in the upper right-hand corner.
 That’s where people will look, as that’s become the custom.

 - Put it in a color that contrasts with your branding colors.
-Don’t make it so “tasteful” that it blends in with the woodwork.
+Don’t make it so “tasteful” it blends in with the woodwork.
 And use color psychology to inform your choices.
-Generally, orange and green perform best – but not if these are your corporate colors.
+Some research shows orange and green perform best – but not if these are your corporate colors.